wwang721/wwang721.github.io/contact.md

 ---
 layout: page
 title: Contact
-tagline: Create a contact form and you are good to go
+tagline: How to contact me.
 ---

 E-mail: